PebPeb/RISC-V-Programs/rv32i/README.md

 ## Containerized Compiler

 For those not using linux the following Dockerfile builds a containerized compiler for rv32i.
 This process can take over and hour to build resulting in an image about 10 GB in size.
+The compiler base image my be removed after the build leaving just the compiler image.

 ``` bash
 sudo ./build_compiler.sh